tyler-ham05/full_stack_react/README.md

 create a new project: npm create vite@latest projectname -- --template react

 when starting new project, need to do npm install @vitejs/plugin-react --save-dev

+with just javascript, an application can only communicate with a server in the same origin (its like a security thing).
+Cross origin communcation can be achieved by importing cors to a server with a seperate origin,